svenkubiak/mangooio/README.md

 mangoo I/O is a Modern, Intuitive, Lightweight, High Performance Full Stack Java Web Framework.

-It is a classic (M)VC-Framework - model in parenthesis as data sotrage is not partr of the core but extendable.
+It is a classic MVC-Framework.
 The foundation of mangoo I/O is the high performant [Undertow web server](http://undertow.io/) from JBoss.
 On top of that, standard, production ready Java libraries are used - no reinventing of the wheel, no magic whatsoever.
 Constantly checked against [SonarQube](http://www.sonarqube.org/) with a rule set of more than 1100 checks.
 Additionally each build is checked against [Loader.io](http://loader.io/) to ensure, that code changes do not decrease the framework performance.

 mangoo I/O focuses on having a developer friendly, fluent and easy to understand web framework with a small learning curve for the Java ecosystem.